 SUEZ identified a treasure trove of reusable materials at its Household Waste Recycling Centres (HWRCs).
 Among the materials given a new lease on life include clean tyres, wooden pallets, bikes and scooters, netting, the occasional guitar, small items like buttons, shells and beads, and even a ship’s wheel.

 The partnership did not stop there.
 SUEZ employees, passionate about giving back to the community, dedicated volunteer days to work with teachers and students.
 Together, they transformed these pre-loved items into building blocks for imaginative play, fostering a sense of ownership and great camaraderie in the process.
-All this is a testament of SUEZ’s commitment to sustainable practices for the people and planet.
+All of this is a testament to SUEZ’s commitment to sustainable practices for people and the planet.

 Creative and innovative transformation from waste to playground

-SUEZ now actively supports OPAL schools in the North East, including two schools in Tyneside, and another one due to be supported in Teesside.
+SUEZ now actively supports OPAL schools in the North East.
+As of March 2025, SUEZ have supported 6 schools across Tyneside, Sunderland, Gateshead, and another one due to be supported in Teesside.
 It is expanding its reach by supporting even more schools.

 This initiative extends beyond the joy of playtime.
-SUEZ strengthens its role as a responsible neighbour by supporting local schools and sharing its expertise in resource management.
+SUEZ helps local schools by teaching kids about reuse and caring for our planet’s resources.
 Children, in turn, learn valuable lessons about sustainability firsthand, witnessing the transformation of everyday objects into beloved playthings.
 It’s a win for the environment, the community, and most importantly, for the children who get to experience all of this.